Kamesh-Mishra/Kamesh-Mishra/README.md

 <h3 align="center">A passionate Data Science & Machine Learning enthusiast from India</h3>

-- 🔭 My area of interest is in Analytics & Visulizations.
+- 🔭 My area of interest is in Analytics, Visualizations & Machine Learning.
-- 🌱 I’m currently learning React.js sideby.
+- 🌱 I’m currently learning Visualizations and web development.
-- 💬 Ask me about Data Science & Visualizations.
+- 💬 Ask me about Data Science & Analytics.
 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/kameshmishra)

 **Visitors Count**